Kate Baldwin: Career

 Along with all of her Broadway and Off-Broadway credits she has also accumulated an extensive amount of regional theater credits.
 One of the most notable being her portrayal of Nellie Forbush in the 2002 Arena Stage production of South Pacific, for which she was nominated for a Helen Hayes Award.
 Additional credits include She Loves Me, Guys and Dolls, Can-Can, The King and I, and many others.

 Baldwin played the role of Sharon in the 2009 New York City Center Encores! staged concert production of Finian's Rainbow.
 The New York Times critic Charles Isherwood called her a "discovery" and praised her performance, noting she sang the role "beautifully... her rich, pure soprano riding the crests of the melodies with ease."
 She reprised the role in the Broadway revival that brought the Encores! production to the St. James Theatre in October 2009.
 Her performance received positive notices again, as well as a Tony Award nomination for Best Actress in Musical.

 In October 2009, Baldwin released her first solo album, Let's See What Happens, a compilation of songs written by Burton Lane and E. Y. Harburg.
 More recently, she released an album dedicated solely to the work of the team, Jerry Bock and Sheldon Harnick, titled She Loves Him.

 In the West End, the premiere of the new musical Paradise Found featured Baldwin in a production co-directed by Harold Prince and Susan Stroman at the Menier Chocolate Factory in London (May 19 – June 26, 2010).
 The Telegraph reviewer wrote of her performance: "The best performance comes from Kate Baldwin, who is both affecting and a succulent feast for the eye, as Mizzi."

 Baldwin appeared in the Broadway revival of Hello, Dolly! as Irene Molloy, opposite Bette Midler.
-The musical opened at the Shubert Theatre on April 20, 2017 and closed on August 25, 2018.
+The musical opened at the Shubert Theatre on April 20, 2017, and closed on August 25, 2018.

-In 2020, Baldwin was scheduled to appear in New York City Center's production of Love Life directed by Victoria Clark, and starring opposite Brian Stoke Mitchell.
-However, the production was postponed and later cancelled due to the COVID-19 pandemic.
+In 2020, Baldwin was scheduled to appear in New York City Center's production of Love Life directed by Victoria Clark, and starring opposite Brian Stokes Mitchell.
+However, the production was postponed and then cancelled due to the COVID-19 pandemic.
+The show was brought back for the 2025 season of Encores! with Baldwin and Mitchell in their original roles.

+In 2025, she appeared in the third season of The Gilded Age as Nancy Adams Bell', the sister of John Adams.

 Personal life

 Baldwin met her husband, actor Graham Rowat, in 2003 during a Washington DC production of 1776, in which he played Richard Henry Lee and she played Martha Jefferson.
 Because they both had a lot of downtime during act two of the musical, they bonded quickly and began dating after the show closing.
-They married on October 2, 2005, and on April 19, 2011 welcomed their son, Colin James.
+They married on October 2, 2005, and on April 19, 2011, welcomed their son, Colin James.
 The husband and wife acting duo have done multiple regional shows together since 1776, including Bells Are Ringing and A Little Night Music.